secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 Any other partner receiving a quote for the same opportunity will be provided MSRP.

 Further enablement for GitLab Team Members is available.
-For further information, contact the #channel-programs-ops slack channel.
+For further information, contact the #partner-programs-ops slack channel.

 ### Guidelines for approving US Public Sector Co-Sell Partner Submissions